The Dos and Don’ts of Naming Life Insurance Beneficiaries

-Good for you!
-You’ve taken a giant step in protecting your loved ones – applying for life insurance.
-Preparing and planning before anything happens to you is always better than leaving your loved ones to pick up the pieces.
-Now, you may think that assigning someone to get the life insurance money after you die is a no-brainer, but choosing beneficiaries can be a little tricky; maybe even trickier than comparing life insurance quotes.
-We’re here to help you avoid any mistakes and make sure your loved ones aren’t left in a tangled, legal mess.
+You may think that assigning someone to be your life insurance beneficiary is a no-brainer, but choosing a beneficiary can be a little tricky; maybe even trickier than comparing life insurance quotes.
+We’re here to help you avoid mistakes and to make sure your loved ones aren’t left with a mess.

 1) Choosing a Minor as a Beneficiary

-Maybe you are a single parent with young children.
-Life insurance companies will not pay the policy proceeds directly to a minor.
+If you are a single parent with young children, know that life insurance companies will not pay your life insurance policy proceeds directly to your minor children.
 Instead of naming a minor child as a beneficiary, set up a trust that benefits the child and name the trust as the beneficiary of the policy.
 Or you can name a reliable adult who will act on behalf of the minor’s benefit.

 2) Giving Money Without Conditions

 If you name your young adult children as beneficiaries without putting any conditions in place, problems could arise.
-For example, say the policy owner dies unexpectedly and leaves his 18-year-old son with millions in death benefit money.
-This might be very overwhelming for the son and he probably wouldn’t know what to do with it all.
+For example, say a life insurance policy owner dies unexpectedly and leaves his 18-year-old son with millions in death benefit money.
+This situation might be very overwhelming for a son as he probably wouldn’t know what to do with it all.
 Setting up a trust that states how much money and when it should be given would be wise.

 3) Believing a Will Trumps the Policy

 Don’t think that updating your will is good enough.
-If your will and policy name different beneficiaries, the life insurance money will go to whoever is listed on the policy.
+If your will and policy name different beneficiaries, the life insurance money will go to whomever is listed on the policy.
 A life insurance policy is a contract and supersedes a will.